renovatebot/renovate/lib/modules/platform/gerrit/index.md

 !!! note
     The login must be allowed to give +2 for the Code-Review label.

-The Renovate option `automergeType: "branch"` makes no sense for Gerrit, because there are no branches used.
+The Renovate option `automergeType: "branch"` makes no sense for Gerrit, because there are no branches used to create pull requests.
 It works similar to the default option `"pr"`.

 ## Optional features